 - Cold hands and feet

 - Inflammation or soreness of the tongue

 - Brittle or weak nails

 - Unusual cravings for non-nutritive substances, such as ice or starch

 The good news is, you can easily treat iron deficiency hair loss at home or with the help of your healthcare provider.
 If you suspect that an iron deficiency is causing your hair to fall out, consult your doctor and they will be able to administer a blood test to check your iron levels.
 If your levels turn up low, they can then prescribe high-potency iron supplements or recommend an OTC iron supplement for you to use.

-If you’re already aware that you have an iron deficiency or you’ve had a history of this condition, it may be time to up your intake of iron-rich foods or take an iron supplement like this one from Garden of Life ($12.59, Amazon).
+If you’re already aware that you have an iron deficiency or you’ve had a history of this condition, it may be time to up your intake of iron-rich foods or take an iron supplement like this one from Garden of Life (Buy on Amazon, $12.59).
 Foods rich in iron include spinach, broccoli, legumes like lentils and chickpeas, organ meats like liver, shellfish, pumpkin seeds, turkey, red meat, tofu, and dark chocolate.
 The best part is, adding these foods to your diet will give your body a healthy boost whether you’re trying to regrow your hair or not!